AffinitySpace/new-world-grade/README.md

 ______________________________________________________________________________________________________________________________________________

 The "New World Grade" is an unified grading system based on the mondopoint scale.
-Together with the charts are going to be released as well the library of different last shapes in all the sizes, from children to adult.
+Together with charts are going to be released as well editable 3d models in all the sizes, from children to adult.
 ______________________________________________________________________________________________________________________________________________

 Project under development.
 Check out the main publication and discover the various branches with different last shapes.